Skip to main content

 Open all

-3/Deep customization: AgentCore Memory provides developers with the option to use pre-defined strategies to extract user preferences and facts across sessions, or create custom extraction logic using their preferred large language models and prompts to capture exactly what matters for their use case.
+3/Deep customization: AgentCore Memory provides industry-leading accuracy with support for both short-term memory and long-term memory.
+Developers have the option to use pre-defined strategies to extract user preferences, facts, and experiences across sessions, or create custom extraction logic using their preferred large language models and prompts to capture exactly what matters for their use case.

 Code Interpreter